-Customers who order software development work often face the problem of supporting and maintaining the finished product.
+Customers who order software development work often face the challenge of supporting and maintaining the finished product.

-According to the current international practices, a manufacturer (or contractor) has the right to set a warranty period for his product (work, service) – a period, during which he is prepared to deal with the client's problems and complaints regarding the product's quality.
-A warranty entails an obligation to eliminate any defects in the operation of a product or its construction, which are due to a production fault.
-In other words, during the warranty period, the developer must fix all software defects within the agreed time limit, provided that the following conditions are met:
+According to current international practices, a manufacturer (or contractor) has the right to set a warranty period for his product (work or, service).
+This is a period, during which he is prepared to deal with the client's problems and complaints regarding the product's quality.
+A warranty entails an obligation to eliminate any defects in the operation of a product or its construction, which may arise due to a production fault.
+In other words, during the warranty period, the developer must fix all software defects within the agreed time period, provided that the following conditions are met:

 |02||Proof that the failure occurred due to a development fault is given.|

 It stands to reason that warranty support and maintenance is not suitable for continuously operating services since it takes too long and can cause user/client loss.
-In the same way, the warranty support model is not intended for software which requires a high level of reliability.
+Moreover, the warranty support model is not intended for software which requires a high level of reliability.

-To visually demonstrate this point, the specifics of warranty obligations and technical support are presented in the table below.
+To visually demonstrate this point, the specifics of warranty obligations and technical support have been presented in the table below.

 |Defect resolution||Only covers defects which occur due to development error(s), the subject of which appears in the requirements specification.||All defects are covered.|

 |The speed of client claim processing||Up to several weeks from the day the claim is received and analysis is conducted.||Instant response.
 Correction will be conducted in the shortest time possible.
 Round-the-clock work is also possible.|